-Apprenticeship and Traineeship Incentive Schemes
+Apprenticeship Incentive Schemes

 The Chancellor’s “A Plan for Jobs” speech launched a wave of new apprentice incentive schemes to help boost the economy and kick-start jobs growth and recovery post Covid-19.

 The Chancellor’s plan is designed to support jobs by focussing on skills and young people, with financial incentives for employers taking on trainees and apprentices.

 With 20 years’ experience in delivering Apprenticeships and Traineeships, DBC is supporting employers to understand the range of incentives available and how they can benefit their organisation.